andnischneider/norrkoping/README.md

 ## PLFA Analysis

-The data needed for this analysis is also included in this repository.
+The data needed for this analysis can be downloaded [here](https://zenodo.org/records/15348074).

 ## Sequencing Data analysis